-The advantages of this placement include the lower costs to receive big ships and freight compred with those in Gdansk, and there are large gas consumers (power station and chemical plant) in the immediate vicinity.
+The advantages of this placement include the lower costs to receive big ships and freight compared with those in Gdansk, and there are large gas consumers (power station and chemical plant) in the immediate vicinity.

 Swinoujscie annual demand

-Polish LNG terminal
+Contractors involved with the Polish LNG terminal

-The site chosen for the new facility is on the Baltic coast at Swinoujscie.
-The FEED contract is worth zlotyl26m (C$10.6m, €7.2m) and SNC-Lavalin was chosen as the preferred contractor over five other bidders in the tender process including Suez-Tractebel of France.
+The site chosen for the new facility was on the Baltic coast at Swinoujscie.
+The FEED contract is worth zlotyl26m (C$10.6m, €7.2m).
+SNC-Lavalin was chosen as the preferred contractor over five other bidders in the tender process that also included Suez-Tractebel of France.

-The value of the contract is PLN2.95bn ($930m).
-Construction is expected to start in 2011.
+The value of the contract was PLN2.95bn ($930m), and construction started on the project in 2011.

-Finance and expansion
+Financing and expansion

-The cost of the project was estimated to be (based on current prices of steel and other materials), around €350m to €450m, but this increased by €500m to reach €950m.
+The cost of the project was estimated to be around €350m to €450m based on current prices of materials, however this increased by €500m to reach €950m.

 Out of the total cost of €950m, €200m was provided by European Bank for Reconstruction and Development.
 The remaining €750m was arranged by purchase of €75m of Polskie LNG bonds by each of ten other banks led by Bank Pekao and PKO Bank Polski.